dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 - The component contains a record of the conformance test result reviewed and approved by Dapr maintainers with specific components-contrib version
 - Recommended for only non-business-critical uses because of potential for incompatible changes in subsequent releases

+A component may skip the Beta stage and conformance test requirement per the discretion of the Maintainer if:
+- The component is a binding and the certification tests are comprehensive

 ### Stable

 - The component must have component [certification tests](#certification-tests) validating functionality and resiliency